xwiki-contrib/xwiki-contrib-websocket/readme.md

 ## Bugs

 * **onDisconnect** messages are not emitted when a client disconnects.
-This is because Nettosphere does not emit them and I was unable to reflect the underlying socket.
+This is because Nettosphere does not emit them and I was unable to reflect the underlying socket. (fixed in 1.6)

+## Releasing with Maven
+May the force be with you and good luck.

+    mvn org.apache.maven.plugins:maven-release-plugin:2.5:prepare -Pintegration-tests -Darguments="-DskipTests -Dxwiki.enforcer.skip=true" -DskipTests
+    mvn org.apache.maven.plugins:maven-release-plugin:2.5:perform -Pintegration-tests -Darguments="-DskipTests -Dxwiki.enforcer.skip=true" -DskipTests